 Small Group Instruction

 I think small group instruction can be incredibly impactful in this type of setting.
 Often, students in math intervention lack motivation and grit.
 Small group was my opportunity to correct misconceptions, encourage successes, and mostly question them through the process.
+You can find how I was able to track data here.

 Pre-Teaching or Review